 Read our client’s story about their new home built to stand up against hurricanes.
 With all the devastation that Hurricane Harvey, Hurricane Irma and Hurricane Maria have caused, we think the timing of sharing this article is perfect.
 While there is no way to build a completely hurricane resistant homes, there are some construction techniques, such as timber frame construction, that can give you more assurance that your home will have a better chance of surviving a major storm.

 Ed and Lexy’s dream began with tragedy.
-The home where they had raised their two daughters and spent thirteen years of marriage together was destroyed when Hurricane Hugo hit the South Carolina coast in 1989.
-Vowing to rebuild, Ed started researching construction methods that would survive a hurricane should another one sweep up the coast.
+It destroyed the home where they had raised their two daughters and spent thirteen years of marriage together when Hurricane Hugo hit the South Carolina coast in 1989.
+Vowing to rebuild, Ed researched construction methods that would survive a hurricane should another one sweep up the coast.
 They discovered the harsh truth: “Even with all the modern technology available, you can’t build a hurricane-proof house, ” says Ed.
 However, it is possible to minimize how much a hurricane can impact a house, and, Ken McDowell, who Ed describes as “the guiding light in the whole process,” stepped in as the project’s engineer to accomplish just that.
 According to Ken, there were only two ways to build a home with an open floor plan that could withstand a Category 4 or 5 storm, use steel or build a timber frame.
 “Steel just wouldn’t give us the look we wanted,” Ed says.

 Ed planned almost every aspect of this gorgeous beach timber frame home with the vision of spending the rest of their lives there, but even he is overwhelmed at perfectly it turned out.
 Waking up to this view every day is more than just a day at the beach, it’s the fulfillment of a dream.